conan-io/docs/reference/commands/misc/remove.rst

                             Packages query: "os=Windows AND (arch=x86 OR
                             compiler=gcc)".
 The "pattern" parameter has to be a package recipe reference: MyPackage/1.2@user/channel
-      --outdated, -o        Remove only outdated from recipe packages
+      -o, --outdated        Remove only outdated from recipe packages

 The ``-q`` parameter can't be used along with ``-p`` nor ``-b`` parameters.